dsomleff/react-camp/react-notes/README.md

 - `dispatch` is passing `action` to a `reducer`.

 ## React Hooks
-- Hooks can be called only inside of FBC, because in CBC we already got access to state.
+- Hooks can be called only inside of FBC and allow us to do things, that previously were available only in CBC.
 Hook cannot be called from nested function, that exist in FBC.
 - `useState()` - always accept as an argument initial state (`props.nameOfTheProp`) and returns this state and a function that update the value of the state.
+State can be whatever you like, not only an object, but string, boolean, etc.
 ```js
 const [title, setTitle] = useState(props.title); // grab the value from props